Because equality is a key concept in this book, let me start by giving my definition of it and how I think it applies to the sexes.

 Equal doesn't mean identical.

 For two things to be equal, one must not be more nor less than the other in an identified respect.
 For example, I can’t be more or less of a human being than you (nor you than I) whether you‘re a man or a woman, because being members of the same species both of us possess its biologically determined attributes.
 But equal doesn’t mean identical or ‘the same,’ as is often alleged, since we--unlike almost all other species--are individuals.
-To quote philosopher Mortimer J. Adler:
+To quote philosopher Mortimer J. Adler: while behavior is similar in each animal species, in man the similitude consists not in behavior but in potentialities, which can manifest in a variety of ways.
+For instance, there may be thousands of languages, but the potential for learning any human language is the same in all infants.

 I base my argument about the innate equality of the sexes on the premise that male and female are complementary forces of nature--just like other polar opposites in the universe (particle and wave, matter and energy, organic and inorganic).
 A premise based in turn on the picture of the world that emerges from modern physics, where polar opposites are two sides of the same thing and both are required for a complete understanding of reality.